 TECHNICIAN: Calluses are formed when skin accumulates over areas of continual pressure or friction.
 I know they can be unsightly and sometimes uncomfortable, but calluses are there for a reason—they’re the body’s natural protective mechanism.
 Removing them completely is never a good idea.
-Instead calluses should be softened and reduced instead.
+Calluses should be softened and reduced instead.

 CLIENT: I’ve never thought of calluses as protection.
 That makes sense.
 But why do they seem to be getting worse?
 I haven’t changed my routine at all.

-TECHNICIAN: As we mature, the skin on the bottom of our feet gets thinner and more calluses form as a result.
+TECHNICIAN: As we mature, the skin on the bottom of our feet gets thinner and more calluses to form as a result.
 This isn’t necessarily a bad thing, particularly for seniors, where a callus may be the only thing protecting the feet against the trauma of walking.

 CLIENT: How do you know how much you can safely reduce a callus?

 TECHNICIAN: I typically reduce calluses by no more than 2/3.
-In some cases, it may be appropriate to reduce the callus less—for instance if the client is a runner or has diabetes or extremely thin skin.
+In some cases, it may be appropriate to reduce the callus less—for instance, if the client is a runner or has diabetes or extremely thin skin.
 As a professional, I’m trained to determine what’s right for each client.
 That’s why I don’t recommend that clients do heavy exfoliation at home—leave that to me.

 CLIENT: So, how will you help my calluses today?

 TECHNICIAN: In the first step of your pedicure, I’ll use the Footlogix® Callus Softener.
 I love this formula.
 It instantly softens calluses but doesn’t contain aggressive ingredients that must be immediately washed off like many removers on the market.
-In fact, I’ll leave it on your skin because the urea in it will continue working long after we finish the pedicure.
+I’ll leave it on your skin because the urea in it will continue working long after we finish the pedicure.

 CLIENT: Do you ever use a rasp or blade to reduce especially stubborn areas?

-TECHNICIAN: Rasps, blades and other sharp implements should never be used during a pedicure—they can harm the client and are illegal to use in most areas.
+TECHNICIAN: Rasps, blades and other sharp implements should never be used during a pedicure—they can harm the client and are illegal to use in many areas.
 Fortunately, the Footlogix® Callus Softener does most of the hard work.
 I’ll let it soak in for 2-3 minutes, then use the Footlogix® Stainless Steel Foot File to gently reduce the dead skin.

 CLIENT: Is there anything I can do at home in between appointments?